bootcoder/tipsNtricks/README.md

 Also long term mouse usage can lead to RSI which is a seriously legit thing to avoid.

 **MORAL OF THE STORY**

 ```⌘ p``` in Sublime is hands down the fastest way to get around a working directory.
 Each application should be opened in its own sublime window ( subl . from command line @ application root)

+Side Note: Speeding up your search with a no mouse approach is crazy efficient.
 ---

 ### Attitude Matters